Grichuk hits 2 HRs as Blue Jays beat Orioles 5-2 for sweep

 TRAINER’S ROOM

 Blue Jays: Highly touted pitching prospect Nate Pearson was placed on the 10-day injured list with elbow tightness.
 The rookie complained of soreness after his outing Tuesday night.
-Manager Charlie Montoyo said the right-hander was feeling better on Wednesday, but the Jays weren’t going to take any chances with the 2017 first-round pick. … 1B Rowdy Tellez missed a second straight game with a head injury but should be ready to play Thursday, Montoyo said.
+Montoyo said the right-hander was feeling better on Wednesday, but the Jays weren’t going to take any chances with the 2017 first-round pick. … 1B Rowdy Tellez missed a second straight game with a head injury but should be ready to play Thursday, Montoyo said.

-Orioles: OF Austin Hays (ribs) is “progressing,” manager Brandon Hyde said, but the only treatment at this time is rest. … With José Iglesias on the IR with a strained left quad, the Orioles lose more than a solid bat and shortstop.
+Orioles: OF Austin Hays (ribs) is “progressing,” Hyde said, but the only treatment at this time is rest. … With José Iglesias on the IR with a strained left quad, the Orioles lose more than a solid bat and shortstop.
 “Iggy is a major voice in our clubhouse and helpful to the young guys,” Hyde said.

 UP NEXT